 Chozen-ji: Art as Spirit Practice

 Chozen-ji, the Zen temple in Kalihi valley, was known as a center for Honolulu powerbrokers in the 1980’s and 90’s.
 Political and business deals were reportedly hashed out around a low table, in front of calligraphy by Miyamoto Musashi.
-(Since the founding abbot, Tenshin Tanouye Roshi passed in 2003, the temple has completed the dojo, an archery range, a ceramics lab, and other facilities.)
-HPR’s Noe Tanigawa visited the temple as they prepare for an open house and art exhibition.
+HPR’s Noe Tanigawa visited recently as they prepare for an open house and art exhibition.

 Michael Hodge is the resident monk at Chozen-ji.

-I wanted my life to be better and I hadn't been in a venue that was willing to take on a whole human being.
-Schools are pretty good fore-educating people's minds, or athletics for the body, and when I encountered this place, it was the only place that said, we'll take all of you.
-All the bad stuff, all the good stuff, all the stuff you haven't figured out yet.
-If you're willing to make that commitment, what comes out on the other side can be that free and open but it's not an easy path.
+Hodge: I wanted my life to be better and I hadn’t been in a venue that was willing to take on a whole human being.
+Schools are pretty good for educating people's minds, or athletics for the body, and when I encountered this place, it was the only place that said, we’ll take all of you, all the bad stuff, all the good stuff, all the stuff you haven’t figured out yet.
+If you’re willing to make that commitment, what comes out on the other side can be thar free and open but it’s not an easy path.

 How does Chozen-ji compare to other zen dojo?

-We had a group sitting in Shanghai for a while, so we'd get people form all over the world who had been training in different traditions and I've never had somebody say that what they did somewhere else was more intense than what we do, or more brutal.
+Hodge: We had a group sitting in Shanghai for a while, so we’d get people from all over the world who had been training in different traditions and I’ve never had somebody say that what they did somewhere else was more intense that what we do, or more brutal.
 This has always been the standard in terms of how deep can you train.

 The whole idea is to be as happy and free as Hotei, a jolly monk whose beaming bronze image greets everyone at the front of the temple.
 According to Mike Sayama, the abbot of Chozen-ji, “Hotei enters with bliss bestowing hands.
 You don’t know whether he is a sage or a fool but wherever he goes, he puts people into samadhi.
 Samadhi is the state of mind you try to cultivate where you’re fully present but without thought.
 In his gourd he has sake, in his bag, he has fish and he’s not supposed to have either as a Buddhist monk.
 But the idea is that, he doesn’t think about what is right or wrong, he just does what he wants, and whatever he does accords with the way.
 He’s one with the Tao.
 He’s free and happy.”